elpitohn/Nomabe/README.md

 # NOMABE

-Nomabe an application for ordering Food with AI
+Nomabe an application for ordering Food with Google GEMINI

 ## Getting Started